Landau Singularities from Whitney Stratifications

 A mathematically robust definition of what a Landau singularity is has been provided by Pham \cite{Pham2011integrals} as his \emph{Landau variety}; roughly speaking it is characterized by the critical values of a projection map from the variety describing the integrand in terms of all integration and kinematic variables, to the space of just the kinematic variables.
 Its direct calculation from this definition has proven quite challenging, and much of the recent effort has focused on developing alternative methods that more simply compute varieties that either contain it~\cite{Brown:2009ta,Panzer:2014caa}, or are contained in it~\cite{Dlapa:2023cvx,Fevola:2023short,Fevola:2023long}.
 In other words, these methods may in general either provide spurious candidates or miss certain Landau singularities entirely, and it is not known when these phenomena do not occur beyond certain special classes of integrals.

 In this work, we demonstrate that the rigorous definition of Landau singularities \emph{can} be used to obtain their complete set, and nothing but their complete set, in a practical manner.
-To this end, we apply recent theoretical and algorithmic advances on the computation of Whitney stratifications \cite{Helmer2021conormal,helmer2023effective}, which enter this definition.
-In particular, we leverage their implementation in the \texttt{WhitneyStratifications} 2.03 package for the Macaulay2 \cite{M2} scientific computation software, available at \url{http://martin-helmer.com/Software/WhitStrat/index.html} \footnote{The relevant function is \texttt{mapStratify}, whose documentation in the current version of the \texttt{WhitneyStratifications} package is available here: \url{http://martin-helmer.com/Software/WhitStrat/_map__Stratify.html}.}, in order to compute the Landau singularities of several nontrivial two-loop integrals, such as the two-mass hard slashed box and the parachute.
+To this end, we apply recent advances on the computation of Whitney stratifications \cite{Helmer2021conormal,helmer2023effective}, which enter this definition.
+In particular, we leverage their implementation in the \texttt{WhitneyStratifications} 2.27 package for the Macaulay2~\cite{M2} software, available at \url{http://martin-helmer.com/Software/WhitStrat/index.html}, in order to compute the Landau singularities of nontrivial two-loop integrals, such as the two-mass hard slashed box and the parachute.
 While this computational route is currently not as efficient as that of other specialized software for sub- or supersets of Landau singularities~\cite{Panzer:2014caa,Fevola:2023short,Fevola:2023long}, it provides a proof of concept that paves the way for their fast and accurate determination in the future.